macagu/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Color-Modes.md

 <images>

 ## Overriding Default Colors
-Default colors set in `Category` mode can be overridden per-project.
-The defaults are set using `.uss` Style Sheet and `HEX` color values.
+Preset colors set in `Category` mode can be overridden per-project.
+The colors are set using `.uss` Style Sheet and `HEX` color values.
-The default style sheet can be found in your project at `Packages/com.unity.shadergraph/Editor/Resources/Styles/NodeColors.uss` .
+The default style sheet can be found in your project at `Packages/com.unity.shadergraph/Editor/Resources/Styles/ColorMode.uss` .
+It is recommended that you create a copy of this file in your project to override the presets.
+Create a new folder directory in your project: `Editor/Resources/Styles` and create a copy of `ColorMode.uss` in this folder.
+Change the hex colors values in this file to override the presets and use your own custom colors for `Category` mode.